liulizhi1996/Dragon-Compiler/README.md

 # Dragon Compiler
 This my final project of Compilers Principles in XMU.
-It's an Intermediate Representation Code Generator implemented by Flex and Yacc.
+It's an [Intermediate Representation] Code Generator implemented by [Flex] and [Bison].

 ## Syntax Description
-We call the following language as the **Dragon** Language, as it's proposed in the appendix A of the Dragon Book.
+We call the following language as the **Dragon** Language, as it's proposed in the appendix A of the [Dragon Book].
 The syntax is:

 ```
 program -> block